 Ending months of speculation over which of them will be president, Medvedev proposed Putin, now prime minister, at a congress of the ruling United Russia party.
 Putin, widely regarded as the driving force in the country for the last 11 years, invited Medvedev to take his place as prime minister.

-"It is a great honour for me," Putin said to loud cheers and applause from thousands of party members gathered in a Moscow sports stadium.
+"It is a great honor for me," Putin said to loud cheers and applause from thousands of party members gathered in a Moscow sports stadium.
 "Thank you, I hope for your support."

 Opinion polls show Putin is sure to be elected for a six-year term in the March presidential election, ushering in what critics say could be an era of stagnation in the world's biggest country.